openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider_attribute_type.md

     *maxOccurs* | `Number` | Maximum number of times this value can be specified for a single provider (e.g., use 1 to prevent an attribute from  being added to a provider multiple times)
     *preferredHandlerClassname* | `Handler` | Specifies the Java class to be used when handling this provider attribute type.
 The java class must implement [`CustomDataTypeHandler`(https://docs.openmrs.org/doc/org/openmrs/customdatatype/CustomDatatypeHandler.html).
 If not specified, the system will try to choose the best handler for the chosen datatype.
     *datatypeConfig* | `String` | Provides ability to define custom data types configuration for openMRS *handlerConfig* | `String` | Allow handler to be used for more than one attribute type.
 The actual configuration depends on the needs of the specified handler.
-For example, a "Pre-defined List" handler could be made to implement a simple selection list and this configuration would tell the handler the possible choices in the list for this specific attribute type
+For example, a "Pre-defined List" handler could be made to implement a simple selection list, and this configuration would tell the handler the possible choices in the list for this specific attribute type

 ## Delete a provider attribute type